All Articles

 Golden Boy by William Gibson, Clifford Odets, Charles Strouse, Lee Adams (US)

-Adapted from Clifford Odets’ classic drama, Golden Boy is the tale of Joe Wellington, a young black man from Harlem trying to rise up out of the ghetto to fame in the brutal world of boxing.
+Adapted from Clifford Odets’ classic drama, Golden Boy is the tale of a young Black man from Harlem trying to rise up out of the ghetto to fame in the brutal world of boxing.
 The rousing musical play begins and ends with the rhythmic, breathing exhaust of the prizefighting ring.
-Sammy Davis originated the lead role of Joe Wellington, a promising boxer who makes one mistake: falling in love with his manager’s girl, a seen-it-all white woman named Lorna, whom he loves not wisely but all too well.
-Songs in the bracing, contemporary score include “I Wanna Be With You,” “This Is the Life,” “Night Song” and “Colorful.”
+Sammy Davis originated the lead role of Joe Wellington, a promising boxer who makes one mistake: falling in love with his manager’s girl, a seen-it-all white woman named Lorna.

 Goodnight, Tyler by B.J.
 Tindal (US/UK)